dqve/30-Days-30-Projects/README.md

 The projects are developed mainly with HTML, CSS, JavaScript most of the ideas are website landing pages implementing a particular programming paradigm / skill.
 All landing pages will be designed in AdobeXD first then implemented as a website.

-I did this becuase I thought it would be fun!.
+I did this because I thought it would be fun!.

 I started this challenge on **23rd of June 2020** to finish on the  **14th of July 2020**